wyrover/gjitenkai/README.md

 #Prerequistes

 ## Edict
-To use the worddic (word dictionary) you will need an edict file encoded in UTF-8 The official edict dictionary is encoded in EUC-JP.
+To use the worddic (word dictionary) you will need an EDICT dictionary file.
+Get one from the
+<a href=\"http://ftp.monash.edu.au/pub/nihongo/00INDEX.html#dic_fil\">Official EDICT website</a>

 Then set the worrdic file in Edit/preferences/ Worddic - Dictionary - New - Browse ...